cgranell/rr-template/README.md

  * [output](output)/: any type of intermediate or output files (e.g. simulation outputs, processed data, cleaned data).
  * [R](R/): R scripts with function definitions.
  * [reports](reports/): RMarkdown or Markdown files that document the analysis or report on results.
+ * [webapp](webapp/): prototype(s) of Shiny apps.
+When it goes into production, it should be in a separate repo.
   * README.Rmd: the document you are reading.

  ## Tips